-Although the TAMT Final PEIR identified fair share improvements for these affected freeway facilities through MM-C-TRA-1, the TAMT Final PEIR also noted that there is no program in place, either by SANDAG or Caltrans, into which the District could pay its fair share contribution toward the cost of such improvements.
+Although the TAMT Final PEIR identified fair share improvements for these affected freeway facilities through MM-C-TRA-1, the TAMT Final PEIR also noted that there is no program in place, either by SANDAG or Caltrans, into which the District could pay its fair share contribution toward the cost of such improvements even though such program can and should be created.
 The TAMT Final PEIR concluded that the cumulative impacts along I-5 and SR-15 would remain significant and unavoidable.
-Similarly, implementation of MM-C-TRA-1R for the Proposed Project would not guarantee that improvements to the freeway mainline segments would be made at the time potential impacts could occur because implementation of the necessary improvements are within the exclusive jurisdiction of the California Department of Transportation, not the District.
-As such, because the design and implementation of the physical improvements needed to reduce the significant cumulative impact on the affected freeway facilities are within the jurisdiction and control of the California Department of Transportation and not the District, the District cannot ensure that the necessary improvements will be constructed as needed.
+Similarly, implementation of MM-C-TRA-1R for the Proposed Project would not guarantee that improvements to the freeway mainline segments would be made at the time potential impacts could occur because implementation of the necessary improvements are within the exclusive jurisdiction of Caltrans, not the District.
+Caltrans can and should implement MM-C-TRA-1R.
+As such, because the design and implementation of the physical improvements needed to reduce the significant cumulative impact on the affected freeway facilities are within the jurisdiction and control of the CalTrans and not the District, the District cannot ensure that the necessary improvements will be constructed as needed.
 Therefore, despite the incorporation of Mitigation Measure MM-C-TRA-1R, the cumulatively considerable impact of the Proposed Project on Transportation, Circulation, and Parking is considered significant and unavoidable and a Statement of Overriding Considerations pursuant to State CEQA Guidelines §15093 is required.

-6.0 FINDINGS REGARDING PROJECT ALTERNATIVES
+5.0 FINDINGS REGARDING PROJECT ALTERNATIVES